-Your skin doesn’t perform the function of respiration, so the idea that your can “breathe” is false.
+Your skin doesn’t perform the function of respiration, so the idea that your skin can “breathe” is false.
 I realize that the word “breathe” means different things to different people, and I’m using it in the literal sense.
 When some people talk about skin breathing, they’re actually referring to whether or not the skin is occluded, meaning they don’t want something blocking their pores.
 In this case, use a lightweight moisturizer.
-It’s all about choosing the right moisturizer for your skin type (more on that in a second).
+It’s all about choosing the right moisturizer for your skin type (but more on that in a second).

 2. Skin Cells Need Moisture to Live